crankycyclops/trogdor-pp/src/trogdord/docs/developer/scopes-and-actions.md

 **Successful JSON Response:**

-Returns a status code, the game's id, the game's name, the definition filename that was used to create the game, the current time in the game, and whether or not the game is running.
+Returns a status code, the game's id, the game's name, the definition filename that was used to create the game, the time the game was created (UNIX timestamp), the current time in the game, and whether or not the game is running.

 ```
 {